 The IP rights belong exclusively to the applicant/company/industry.
-In case of other public partners the IP sharing would be on mutually agreed terms among the partners through DBT’s facilitation.
-Normally, the IP clause as per the Agreement would reads as follows:
+In the case of other public partners, the IP sharing would be on mutually agreed terms among the partners through DBT’s facilitation.
+Normally, the IP clause as per the Agreement would read as follows:

 i.
 “It is the responsibility of the Company to protect the New Intellectual Property (IP).
 It shall bear the expenditure involved in protecting the New IP.
 For the purpose of this Agreement, New IP means intellectual property generated during the conduct of the Project by the Company excluding the intellectual property generated by the Company before execution of this Agreement and any new IP generated outside the scope of this Agreement even during the term of this Agreement.

 ii.
 New IP is the sole property of the Company.
-However it shall be a joint property of the DBT and the Company till full and final settlement of all dues to the satisfaction of DBT.
+However, it shall be the joint property of the DBT and the Company till the full and final settlement of all dues to the satisfaction of DBT.
 During this period, the Company shall not assign or transfer the New IP to any third party directly or indirectly without prior written consent from DBT.”

 The terms proposed would vary with the model of partnership and cost-sharing.
 There are different Models as mentioned below:

-· Government supported – private managed, facility will be located in a National Laboratory and managed by a consortia of industries or a single industry which has no conflict of interest: Wherein the 100% grant aid is given and the ownership shall be with government.
+· Government supported – private managed, facility will be located in a National Laboratory and managed by a consortium of industries or a single industry which has no conflict of interest: Wherein the 100% grant aid is given and the ownership shall be with the government.

-For more information on application form, Categories or agreement template, please visit the below mention links:
+For more information on the application form, Categories or agreement template, please visit the below mention link: